API reference for core module¶

 single_tensor_initialize(tensor: Tensor, param: Tensor, grad: Tensor | None, loss: Tensor | None, state: dict[str, Any], setting: Mapping[str, Any]) -> None

-initialize state
+initialize state before first update.

 Source code in torchzero/core/transform.py